domenicquirl/domenicquirl.github.io/content/blog/parsing-basics/index.md

 ---
 [^stmt-expr]: In Rust, this is somewhat confusing, because most expressions can also be statements.
-For example, you can `break` a value from a `loop`. <a href="#fn-stmt-expr" class="footnote-backref" role="doc-backlink">↩︎</a>
+For example, you can `break` a value from a `loop`.

-[^shift-ops]: We will not add binary left- and right-shift operators (`<<` and `>>`) in this post, but if we did they'd be another source of ambiguity here. <a href="#fn-shift-ops" class="footnote-backref" role="doc-backlink">↩︎</a>
+[^shift-ops]: We will not add binary left- and right-shift operators (`<<` and `>>`) in this post, but if we did they'd be another source of ambiguity here.

 [^max-munch]: Be careful for which character sequences you introduce combined lexer tokens.
 Equality operators are usually fine, but for some character combinations munching them maximally may clash with other viable implementations.
-See the "Drawbacks" section of the Wikipedia article for some examples. <a href="#fn-max-munch" class="footnote-backref" role="doc-backlink">↩︎</a>
+See the "Drawbacks" section of the Wikipedia article for some examples.

 [^logos-eof]: I just stuck in `(0..0)` as the span of the EOF token, mostly because we don't actually use that span anywhere and I couldn't be bothered.
 Since we have access to all previous spans, it is also not difficult to track the end of the last span and then go from there.
-Take that as an exercise for the reader, if you want. <a href="#fn-logos-eof" class="footnote-backref" role="doc-backlink">↩︎</a>
+Take that as an exercise for the reader, if you want.